 - Asset exchange.

-However, it’s very difficult for the average crypto investor and trader to verify how decentralized a particular DEX really is, as many decentralized exchanges do not have fully decentralized core functionalities.
+However, it’s tough for the average crypto investor and trader to verify how decentralized a particular DEX is, as many decentralized exchanges do not have fully decentralized core functionalities.

 How Does Decentralized Exchanges Work?

-With decentralized exchanges, you’re in full control of your crypto assets at all times and trading on some DEXs can actually be simpler than you will imagine.
+With decentralized exchanges, you’re always in complete control of your crypto assets, and trading on some DEXs can be more straightforward than you imagine.

 All you have to do is: